rewrite-authors

 Example

-git-wrangler rewrite-authors --name "Jane Doe" --email "jane@example.com" --force
+git-wrangler rewrite-authors --name "Jane Doe" --email "jane@example.com" --yes --force

 Notes

 Warning: This rewrites Git history.
-You will need to force-push (
+Use

 - The remote